 The National Earthquake Hazards Reduction Program (NEHRP), originally authorized by the Congress in 1977, was most recently reauthorized and expanded in 2004.
-NEHRP has been a productive program for over 30 years, and has provided a remarkable series of accomplishments that have allowed the Nation to be better prepared for major earthquakes.
-The NEHRP is scheduled to be reauthorized by the 111th Congress, and we understand that the first hearing will be held in June.
+NEHRP has been a productive Program for over 30 years, and has provided a remarkable series of accomplishments that have allowed the Nation to be better prepared for major earthquakes.
+NEHRP is scheduled to be reauthorized by the 111th Congress, and we understand that the first hearing will be held in June.

-As your Advisory Committee on Earthquake Hazards Reduction (ACEHR), we meet regularly to advise you and the program's Interagency Coordinating Committee (ICC) on the effectiveness of the program, new trends and developments in the science and engineering of earthquake hazards reduction, and refinements that are needed.
-In that spirit, we have several recommendations for aspects of the program that should be addressed during the reauthorization process.
+As your Advisory Committee on Earthquake Hazards Reduction (ACEHR), we meet regularly to advise you and the Program's Interagency Coordinating Committee (ICC) on the effectiveness of the Program, new trends and developments in the science and engineering of earthquake hazards reduction, and refinements in the Program that are needed.
+In that spirit, we have several recommendations for aspects of the Program that must be retained and others that should be refined during the reauthorization process.

 We understand that the reauthorization process is a function of the Legislative Branch and our responsibility to you is within the Executive Branch.
-We do feel strongly, however, that these changes are needed and hope that the ICC will work toward addressing and implementing these recommendations.
+We also understand that the ICC may have the opportunity to make specific recommendations to the Congress regarding the language in the reauthorizing bill.
+In that spirit, we strongly suggest that the structure and framework of the Program be maintained, and that the authorization levels for the NEHRP agencies, as well as the Advanced National Seismic System (ANSS) and the Network for Earthquake Engineering Simulation (NEES) be continued at least at current levels, and preferably increased to permit appropriations that will support full implementation of the Program's Strategic Plan.
+In addition, we suggest that the ICC work toward addressing and implementing the following recommendations, along with the others that are being sought.
 We appreciate that many of these changes can be made within the legislation now in place, and certainly leave it to your judgment to decide how best to accomplish each task.
-These recommendations are consistent with our most recent annual report to you, dated May 2008.
+These recommendations are consistent with our most recent annual report to you, dated May 2008: